dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

   1. Make a list of the groups that the user belongs to, including Owner and/or ProjectMember if applicable.
   2. If the user is the owner of the object, give her the highest level of permissions.
-  3. Otherwise, make a list of the permissions that she can obtain on the ob- ject, by iterating over the permissions that the object grants.
-For each permission, if she is in the speci ed group, add the speci ed permission to the list of permissions she can obtain.
+  3. Otherwise, make a list of the permissions that she can obtain on the object, by iterating over the permissions that the object grants.
+For each permission, if she is in the specified group, add the specified permission to the list of permissions she can obtain.
   4. From the resulting list, select the highest-level permission.
   5. If the result is that she would have no permissions, give her whatever permission *UnknownUser* would have.

-Group Permissions
+Group Permissions (Roles)
-^^^^^^^^^^^^^^^^^^

-A group of users can be given the following permissions:
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+The following permissions can be set on a user group:

+  1. Resource Creation:
+      a) *hasProjectResourceCreatePermission*:
+        - description: gives the permission to create resources inside the project
+        - value: "true"^^xsd:boolean``
+      b) *hasProjectResourceCreatePermissionRestricted*:
+        - description: restricted resource creation permission
-  1. *hasProjectResourceCreatePermission* - can be acompanied by a list of *ResourceClasses*, if the user should only be able to create instances of certain resource classes.
+        - value: a list of *ResourceClasses* the user should only be able to create instances of.

-  2. *hasProjectUserAdminPermission* - unrestricted
-     *hasProjectUserAdminPermissionRestricted* - restricted - must be acompanied by a list of *Groups* if the user should only be able to manage the users of a subset of project groups.
+  2. Project Administration:
+      a) *hasProjectUserAdminPermission*:
+        - description: gives the user the permission to add/remove user to/from project, and to/from any project group.
+        - value: "true"^^xsd:boolean``
+      b) *hasProjectUserAdminPermissionRestricted*:
+        - description: restricts permission to certain groups.
+        - value: a list of *UserGroups*. c). *hasProjectRightsAdminPermission*:
-  3. *hasProjectRightsAdminPermission* - gives the permission to change the permissions on all objects belonging to the project (e.g., default permissions attached to groups and permissions on objects).
+        - description: gives the user the permission to change the *permissions* on all objects belonging to the project (e.g., default permissions attached to groups and permissions on objects).
-  4. *hasOntologyAdminPermission*
+        - value: "true"^^xsd:boolean``
+      d) *hasOntologyAdminPermission*:
+        - description: give the user to administer the project ontologies
+        - value: "true"^^xsd:boolean``
+      e) *knora:base:hasDefaultRestrictedViewPermission*:
+        - description: any object, created by a user inside a group holding this permission, is restricted to carry this permission
-  5. *knora:base:hasDefaultRestrictedViewPermission* acompanied by a list of groups.
+        - value: a list of *UserGroups*

+  3. Default Permissions
+      a) *knora-base:hasDefaultViewPermission*:
+        - description: any object, created by a user inside a group holding this permission, is restricted to carry this permission
-  6. *knora-base:hasDefaultViewPermission* acompanied by a list of groups.
+        - value: a list of *UserGroups*
-  7. *knora-base:hasDefaultModifyPermission* acompanied by a list of groups.
+      b) *knora-base:hasDefaultModifyPermission* accompanied by a list of groups.
+        - description: any object, created by a user inside a group holding this permission, is restricted to carry this permission
+        - value: a list of *UserGroups*
-  8. *knora-base:hasDefaultDeletePermission* acompanied by a list of groups.
+      c) *knora-base:hasDefaultDeletePermission* accompanied by a list of groups.
+        - description: any object, created by a user inside a group holding this permission, is restricted to carry this permission
+        - value: a list of *UserGroups*
-  9. *knora-base:hasDefaultChangeRightsPermission* acompanied by a list of groups.
+      d) *knora-base:hasDefaultChangeRightsPermission* accompanied by a list of groups.
+        - description: any object, created by a user inside a group holding this permission, is restricted to carry this permission
+        - value: a list of *UserGroups*

 Administrative Permissions
 ---------------------------